THE DREAMER PROJECT

 From the premise of one consciousness dreaming reality, the Mind-First Principles emerged.
 They are not doctrines but working hypotheses: shifts in perception that test what changes when mind is seen as cause rather than world as cause.

-The Dreamer’s Framework: The project’s own scaffolding — the Dreamer Action Catalogue and Practice Hierarchy — organizes perception shifts into cues and ladders that make the theory testable in daily life.
+The Dreamer’s Framework: The project’s own scaffolding — the Dreamer Action Catalogue and Practice Hierarchy — organizes these shifts into cues and ladders that make the hypothesis testable in daily life.

 Science: At the same time, frontier physics and neuroscience describe reality as interface, projection, or field.
-These theories suggest that what seems external may in fact be arising within awareness.
+These models suggest that what seems external may be arising within awareness.

-Spiritual Lineages: Mystical traditions across cultures point to the same recognition: separation is illusion, and oneness is the ground of being.
+Spiritual Lineages: Mystical traditions across cultures point to the same recognition: separation may be an illusion, and oneness may be the ground of being.

 Though their languages differ, these streams converge on the same possibility: consciousness is primary, multiplicity is appearance.

 Each principle is first a thought experiment, then a lived one.
-Together they form the intellectual backbone of the Dreamer Project: a bridge between idea and experience.
+Together they form a design scaffold for the Dreamer Project: a bridge between idea and experience.
 You are invited to approach them not as rules, but as experiments — to test perception, to share reflection, to see what emerges.

 Extraction: How Principles are Drawn